What to look for when choosing childcare

 However, the profit incentive often drives the big players to take short cuts or depersonalise their centres, which results in lost quality of care.

 Owner operators often have a more personal interest in the centre and this can result in higher quality care for your child.
 This does not mean that the small centres are necessarily better!
 Sometimes small can mean negligent and ignorant.
-The big players have big budgets to ensure that their staff are well trained and that all processes are carefully followed.
+The big players have big budgets to ensure that their staff are well trained and that all processes and regulations are carefully followed.

 So when choosing a centre, don’t chose a building, a brand, a name or an image.
 Chose a teacher and a director / principal who you trust and who shares your values.